ros2/design/articles/node_lifecycle.md

  - `Active`
  - `Finalized`

- To transition out of a primary state requires action from an external supervisory process, with the exception of a error being triggered in the `Active` state.
+ To transition out of a primary state requires action from an external supervisory process, with the exception of an error being triggered in the `Active` state.

 There are also 6 transition states which are intermediate states during a requested transition.
  - `Configuring`